7AS/OOP_modified/README.md

 ## Preamble
 This is a modified version of [EmoPlay](https://github.com/7AS/OOP/tree/common_branch_theater/Theater_Project_POO) to output more data than the original code.

+IMPORTANT NOTE : The senticnet file needed to be split (due to size limitations).
+Please merge both files in the /senticnet folder BEFORE running the program and name the output file "senticnet.py".

 ## Introduction
 EmoPlay is an educational object-oriented python project made by students from the University of Lausanne, Switzerland.
 EmoPlay can parse through TEI-Encoded theater plays and extract speech and speaker data as well as emotional attributes of the speeches it extracts.
 EmoPlay also offers an additional layer of text processing using a python implementation of Word Sense Disambiguation ([pywsd](https://github.com/alvations/pywsd)).
 This allows for greater and more accurate emotions extraction as results from disambiguated text often offer richer results when using the senticnet emotion dictionnary.